dhis2/design-system/organisms/data-table.md

 ##### When to use inline editing?

 Inline editing should be used with restraint.
 It can be useful for power users, they can quickly edit values without leaving the data table.
-However, it can be overwhelming for some users, and can be particularly difficult when working with large data sets.
-Also consider network conditions, an unreliable network can make inline editing less clear, as the distinction between saved/failed is not always clear to a user.
+However, it can be overwhelming for some users and can be particularly difficult when working with large data sets.
+Consider network conditions, an unreliable network can make inline editing less clear, as the distinction between saved/failed is not always clear to a user.

 ---